hlindberg/misc-puppet-docs/improvements-arm-9.md

     ---
     version: 3
     hierarchy:
-        -
-          category: 'common'
+        - category: 'common'
           paths:
-             - data/operatingsystem/${operatingsystem}
+             - operatingsystem/${operatingsystem}
-             - data/osfamily/${osfamily}
+             - osfamily/${osfamily}

+    datadir: 'data'

 #### The three entries have too much redundant information

-Currently, the hiera.yaml for hiera 2 requires the hierarchy to be written like this:
+Currently, the `hiera.yaml` for hiera 2 requires the hierarchy to be written like this:

     ['osfamily', '${osfamily}', 'data/osfamily/${osfamily}']